 So to understand how prize money fund is created, we take a look at the most recent FIFA World Cup 2018 in Russia and official numbers from FIFA.

-FIFA’s 4 year cycle (2015-2018) revenue: 85% of the revenue in 4 year cycle comes from FIFA World Cup TV rights and sponsorship deals.
-FIFA World Cup 2018 cycle generated around $2.8 billion in TV & media rights sale, $1.6 billion in sponsorship and other commercial activities and another $710 million from ticket sales & hospitality packages plus another $600 million from licensing fee making it a grand total of $6.42 billion in revenue from 2015 to 2018. (read more at official fifa financial report)
+FIFA’s 4 year cycle (2018-2022) revenue: 85% of the revenue in 4 year cycle comes from FIFA World Cup TV rights and sponsorship deals.
+FIFA World Cup 2018 cycle is generated around $2.8 billion in TV & media rights sale, $1.6 billion in sponsorship and other commercial activities and another $710 million from ticket sales & hospitality packages plus another $600 million from licensing fee making it a grand total of $6.42 billion in revenue from 2015 to 2018. (read more at official fifa financial report)

 From this $6.42 billion, 85% was generated only from FIFA World Cup 2018 ($5.357 billion) FIFA kept around $400 million as administration costs, around $420 million was spent on TV coverage production costs, another $390 million was invested to help organize the world cup 2018.
 Another $120 million was awarded to Russia football federation for organizing the tournament.
 However large portion is spent on helping develop football around the world by giving help to football federations worldwide.